Settings

 It was never said in reference to Epstein specifically.
 But they were two independent stories at the same time.
 Almost as if it were a preparation for damage control should some compromising material be released.

-• kjkjadksj 7 months ago
+• kjkjadksj a year ago

 Uhh, CGI is decades old now.
 Videos without sufficient provenance have always been suspect.
 Even beforehand you could do plenty of tomfoolery in the cutting room.

-• amlib 7 months ago
+• amlib a year ago

 But that required lots of expertise and time to fabricate anything remotely convincing.
 We may now be close to an era where fakery at that level can be fabricated at industrial scale by any individuals and, most importantly, by powerful entities.

-• wongarsu 7 months ago
+• wongarsu a year ago

 Powerful entities have always been able to hire VFX artists.
 Preferably fresh out of film school for 20% above industry wage and a sense of purpose.
 For the rest of us there's Fiverr.
 Some guy in Indonesia is unlikely to investigate whether he's editing part of a prank video or fabricating evidence.